Wearing the Wood Badge

 Wearing the Wood Badge by a non-unit Scouter (professional or volunteer)

-- wearing the Wood Badge with special neckerchiefs (for instance, the National Eagle Scout Association's white neckerchief; the Eagle Scout blue neckerchief with red and white borders; special Order of the Arrow (OA) lodge, section and regional neckerchiefs; the Kente cloth neckerchief; National or World Jamboree contingent or official neckerchiefs; international activity or event neckerchiefs; and special local Council or camp neckerchiefs) is also highly encouraged and recommended...either with or without the Wood Badge woggle.
-Again, the idea is that the Wood Badge SHOULD BE WORN WITH A NECKERCHIEF and "keeper" as it was designed.
+- wearing the Wood Badge with special neckerchiefs (for instance, the National Eagle Scout Association's white neckerchief; the Eagle Scout blue neckerchief with red and white borders; special Order of the Arrow (OA) lodge, section and regional neckerchiefs; the Kenten cloth neckerchief; National or World Jamboree contingent or official neckerchiefs; international activity or event neckerchiefs; the special "SCOUT ME IN!" handmade neckerchief (as shown below); the red and gold Commissioner neckerchief; and special local Council or camp neckerchiefs) is also highly encouraged and recommended...either with or without the Wood Badge woggle.
+Again, the idea is that the Wood Badge SHOULD BE WORN WITH A NECKERCHIEF and a "keeper" as it was designed.

 The Wood Badge should always be displayed IN FRONT OF the neckerchief.
 If worn formally with pendant-type awards, the Wood Badge should always be displayed in the front of those awards if all possible.